-Today the New York Times published a story about an economic research paper assessing Undue Medical Debt’s model from the years 2018 – 2020.
+Today the New York Times published a story about an economic research working paper assessing Undue Medical Debt’s model from the years 2018 – 2020.
 The study suggested that medical debt relief for individuals two times or below the federal poverty level, overall, is not effective at improving one’s mental health, credit score or sense of financial distress.

 The research findings are, from the outset, 6-years-old and fortunately reflect a lot of the changes we’ve already made independently during these years, including increasing who qualifies for medical debt relief to those four times the federal poverty level (to reflect the increasing burden of medical debt on the middle class and the impact of the pandemic) and sourcing medical debts directly from providers like hospitals (not just from debt buyers and collection agencies) to erase debts sooner in their lifecycle and encourage people to reengage with the healthcare system.
 Relieving debts for the middle class too reflects the fact that insurance is increasingly leaving people with unpayable out-of-pocket costs and this population is more likely to benefit from debt relief as they face fewer, additional stressors.